INJECTS

 Possible mistakes

-• Sending a long document.
-If you need participants to read a large amount of text, do everything you can to get them to do so before the exercise - e.g. sending handouts in advance.
+- Sending a long document.
+If you need trainees to read a large amount of text, do everything you can to get them to do so before the exercise – e.g. sending handouts in advance.

-• It depends on which channel you are presenting the document in and what the content is.
+- It depends on which channel type you are presenting the document in and what the content is.
 For example, the document can be initiated by LA, which will be linked to an email response from the instructor, etc.

-• It can be very useful to link to a click on the confirmation button.
-Imagine a document display with a button below it that says "Done", "Analysis complete", "Understood", "Read", etc. Please note that this option is not yet implemented.
+- It can be very useful to link to a click on the confirmation button.
+Imagine a document display with a button below it that says "Done", "Analysis complete", "Understood", "Read", etc.

 Examples